USD/JPY Weekly Forecast: A return to range trading

 Japan statistics June 7–June 11

 The first look at May data arrives with the Eco Watchers Survey followed by the Producer Price Index and Machine Tool Orders.
-The revision to first quarter GDP is not expected to change to its contraction.
-April's Labor Cash Earnings will give an indicaton of the health of the consumer economy.
+The revision to first-quarter GDP is not expected to change to its contraction.
+April's Labor Cash Earnings will give an indication of the health of the consumer economy.
 The 0.2% gain in March was the first increase in 11 months.

 FXStreet